watson-developer-cloud/assistant-toolkit/integrations/extensions/starter-kits/magnolia/README.md

 - `GET /delivery/tours/v1`: Search for content in the tours workspace using the v1 version of the REST endpoint

+### Important Notes

-**IMPORTANT NOTE:** This is an **example endpoint only** and was setup as a custom REST endpoint in the sample demo instance of Magnolia.
+1. This is an **example endpoint only** and was setup as a custom REST endpoint in the sample demo instance of Magnolia.
 As an end user, you should make sure to replace this with the path of your endpoint which will get invoked like `/.rest/<endpoint>/`.
 See the note [here](https://docs.magnolia-cms.com/product-docs/6.2/Developing/API/Delivery-API.html#_methods) for more details.
 Using `delivery` as a part of your end point path will allow you to have anonymous users access the `/.rest/delivery/*` path however it is recommended to have a security strategy to safeguard your content.

-The Delivery endpoint for querying nodes is described in detail in the [Magnolia docs](https://docs.magnolia-cms.com/product-docs/6.2/Developing/API/Delivery-API.html#_query_nodes).
-Note that the `query nodes` method is the functionality that allows a user to perform full-text searches on the content stored in their instance of Magnolia.
+2. The Delivery endpoint for querying nodes is described in detail in the [Magnolia docs](https://docs.magnolia-cms.com/product-docs/6.2/Developing/API/Delivery-API.html#_query_nodes).
+Note that the `query nodes` method is the functionality that allows a user to perform ***full-text searches*** on the content stored in their instance of Magnolia.
+Since the endpoint does not support natural language queries, you would need to ensure that an end user is only performing strict keyword queries or you could potentially have those natural language queries stripped down to simple keyword queries by taking the help of [IBM Cloud Functions](https://www.ibm.com/cloud/functions) to remove stopwords and lemmatize other words.

 This starter kit exposes only the minimal functionality needed for simple use cases, and you will need to extend it if you want to cover more advanced ones.
 For example, the API has parameters for restricting search based on the date or country that are not listed in the simple OpenAPI specification provided in the starter kit, so you would need to add these if you wanted to employ such filters.